Selma Lagerlöf: Relationships

 In 1894, she met the Swedish writer Sophie Elkan, who became her friend and companion.
 Over many years, Elkan and Lagerlöf critiqued each other's work.
 Lagerlöf wrote that Elkan strongly influenced her work and that she often disagreed sharply with the direction Lagerlöf wanted to take in her books.
 Selma's letters to Sophie were published in 1993, titled Du lär mig att bli fri ('You Teach me to be Free').
 Beginning in the 1900s, she also had a close relationship with Valborg Olander, who had some influence as a literary adviser, agent and secretary of sorts as well; their correspondence was published in 2006 as En riktig författarhustru ('A Proper Writer's Wife').
-There appears to have been a strong rivalry between Elkan and Olander while both lived (Elkan died approximately twenty years before the other two women).
+There appears to have been a strong rivalry between Elkan and Olander.
 Both relationships were close, emotional, exclusive and described in terms suggestive of love, the boundary between expressions of friendship and love being somewhat vague at the time.
 Still, it is primarily the surviving correspondence with Olander that contains passages implying decidedly erotic and physical passion, even though Lagerlöf took care to destroy many of the letters she found too risky.
 Homosexual relations between women were taboo as well as illegal in Sweden at the time, so none of the women involved ever revealed such a thing publicly.

 Literary adaptations

 In 1919, Lagerlöf sold all the movie rights to all of her as-yet unpublished works to Swedish Cinema Theatre (Svenska Biografteatern), so over the years, many movie versions of her works were made.
 During the era of Swedish silent cinema, her works were used in film by Victor Sjöström, Mauritz Stiller, and other Swedish film makers.
 Sjöström's retelling of Lagerlöf's tales about rural Swedish life, in which his camera recorded the detail of traditional village life and the Swedish landscape, provided the basis of some of the most poetic and memorable products of silent cinema.
-Jerusalem was adapted in 1996 into the internationally acclaimed film Jerusalem.
+The 1921 film adaptation of Thy Soul Shall Bear Witness!
+(Körkarlen) was critically acclaimed and influential within cinema.
+Jerusalem was adapted in 1996 into the internationally acclaimed film of the same name.